CREward: A Type-Specific Creativity Reward Model: Conclusions

 However, our framework has limitations.
-Because the preference dataset is assumed to meet a minimum standard of visual quality, the trained reward model naturally emphasizes novelty and surprise over value, following Boden’s criteria~\cite{boden1998creativity}.
-Consequently, CREward may assign high scores to images with low semantic value, as illustrated in the Top-5 texture-creative handbag row in Figure~\ref{fig:cre_filtering}.
-When image quality is uncertain, CREward should be paired with an external value estimator, such as a CLIP score or BLIP-VQA, to jointly account for both value and novelty.
+Since the preference data assumes a minimum visual quality, CREward emphasizes novelty over value (Boden~\cite{boden1998creativity}), and may score semantically weak images highly (e.g., Figure~\ref{fig:cre_filtering}).
+When quality is uncertain, it should be paired with a value estimator (e.g., CLIP or BLIP-VQA) to balance novelty and value.

-Another limitation of our method is the entanglement among creativity types.
-Although our LoRA sliders enhance the target creativity type, we frequently observe additional cross-type effects (Figure~\ref{fig:entangle}).
-Further examination of the original SDXL-DMD2 model with type-targeted prompts shows that the base model itself often modifies multiple visual attributes simultaneously, suggesting that its internal representations are inherently entangled across geometry, material, and texture.
-These observations underscore the need for more nuanced disentanglement techniques to achieve finer-grained, independent control over creativity types, which we leave for future work.